Dolby Atmos: Implementation and differences from commercial implementations

-The first movie to be released on Blu-ray with Dolby Atmos was Transformers: Age of Extinction.
+The first movie to be released on Blu-ray with Dolby Atmos was Transformers: Age of Extinction, at least for its original English-language audio presentation.
 The first video game to use Dolby Atmos was Star Wars: Battlefront with a special agreement between EA and Dolby Laboratories.
 This game uses HDMI bit streaming from the PC to deliver Atmos audio to consumer Audio-Visual Receivers.
-Overwatch and Battlefield 1 for PC also have Atmos audio.
 On the Xbox One, Crackdown 3 and Gears of War 4 support Atmos.

-Dolby Atmos for Music, an audio-only iteration of the format was adopted by streaming music services Tidal (uses E-AC3) and Amazon Music in December 2019.
+Dolby Atmos for Music, an audio-only iteration of the format, was adopted by streaming music services Tidal (uses E-AC3) and Amazon Music in December 2019.

-Sennheiser launched a new soundbar with built-in Dolby Atmos technology named AMBEO soundbar at the 2019 CES in Las Vegas.
-The soundbar utilizes analysis of a room's reflective characteristics to enable a single-unit 5.1.4 setup.
+Sennheiser launched a new sound bar with built-in Dolby Atmos technology named AMBEO sound bar at the 2019 CES in Las Vegas.
+The sound bar utilizes analysis of a room's reflective characteristics to enable a single-unit 5.1.4 setup.

 On May 17, 2021, Apple Music announced the addition of spatial audio with support for Dolby Atmos and lossless audio.
-The feature started rolling out to Apple Music users using Apple devices on June 7, 2021.
+The feature was introduced to Apple Music users on Apple devices starting from June 7, 2021.
 Dolby Atmos is now fully supported on Android with Windows support coming in the future.

-Streaming services like Netflix, Disney+, Vudu, Apple TV+, Amazon Prime Video and HBO Max (only available for movies) used Dolby Atmos.
+Streaming services like Netflix, Disney+, Vudu, Apple TV+, Amazon Prime Video and HBO Max stream movies and TV shows in Dolby Atmos.
+It is also used for concert films and other live entertainment streaming services, such as On Air.

-Because of limited bandwidth and lack of processing power, Atmos in home theaters is different from cinemas.
-A spatially-coded sub-stream is added to Dolby TrueHD or Dolby Digital Plus or is present as metadata in Dolby MAT 2.0, LPCM like format.
+The application of Atmos in home theaters differs from theaters primarily because of restricted bandwidth and a shortfall in processing power.
+A spatially-coded sub-stream is added to Dolby TrueHD or Dolby Digital Plus or is present as metadata in Dolby MAT 2.0, an LPCM-like format.
 This sub-stream is an efficient representation of the full, original object-based mix.
 This is not a matrix-encoded channel, but a spatially-encoded digital signal with panning metadata.
 Atmos in home theaters can support 24.1.10 channels and uses the spatially-encoded object audio sub-stream to mix the audio presentation to match the installed speaker configuration.
-There are programs from Dolby that handle 128 objects (including 118 dynamic object and 10 beds) for macOS and Windows.
+There are programs from Dolby that handle 128 objects (including 118 dynamic objects and 10 beds) for macOS and Windows.

-In order to reduce the bit-rate, nearby objects and speakers are clustered together to form aggregate objects, which are then dynamically panned in the process that Dolby calls spatial coding.
-The sound of the original objects may be spread over multiple aggregate objects to maintain the power and position of the original objects.
-The spatial resolution (and hence the strength of the clustering) can be controlled by the filmmakers when they use the Dolby Atmos Production Suite tools.
-Dolby Digital Plus has also been updated with Atmos extensions.
+To reduce the bit rate in Dolby Atmos, nearby objects and speakers are grouped into clusters known as aggregate objects, which are then dynamically panned through a process referred to as spatial coding by Dolby.
+The audio from the original objects can be distributed across multiple aggregate objects to preserve the original objects' sound power and position.
+Filmmakers have control over the spatial resolution and the degree of clustering when using the Dolby Atmos Production Suite tools.
+Additionally, Dolby Digital Plus has been updated to include Atmos extensions.